shinnosukeono/shinnosukeono.github.io/content/post/have-you-met-julia-yet/index.md

 ```

-From this output we can see that our `Julia` function competes this operation on 50,000 3-component vectors.
+From this output we can see that our `Julia` function completes this operation on 50,000 3-component vectors over 6000 times with a median time 0f 677 μs and 762 μs.
 We can also see that our function is using about 2MB of memory to carry out this process.

 So how did our python code perform for the same size array?
 Here's the comparison: